software-assignments-spring2021/spring-2019-mta-google-home/README.md

 In your local repository, run `yarn install` to add all of the necessary dependencies.

+Run `yarn start` to ensure that you have setup your environment correctly.

 ### Testing

-Run `yarn start` to ensure that you have setup your environment correctly.
+To run unit tests, run `yarn test`.
+To run unit tests with coverage, run `yarn test-with-coverage`.

 ### Running